 The District's investments in treasury funds, commercial paper, and government loans are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2021, the District's investment in the U.S. Bank Commercial Paper was rated A-1+ by Standard & Poor's.
+As of September 30, 2023, the District's investment in the U.S. Bank Commercial Paper was rated A-1 and the District's investments in Florida PRIME is rated AAAm by Standard & Poor's.